 - Heat the tortillas on both sides on the grill.
 Put a spoonful of slaw on the tortilla, then some grilled fish, then top with the pickled veggies, sliced avocado and tomatoes.

-Categories: BBQ, Fruits of the Sea, Latin America, North America, Recipes
+Categories: BBQ, Fruits of the Sea, Global Cuisines, Latin America, Main Meals, North America, Recipes

 Tags: BBQ, fish, Grill, Healthy, mexican, Seafood, tacos, yucatan rojo